 Split your class up into teams and show them slides with questions like: “In what continent is Italy located?”
 Give them 10 seconds to answer the question.
 When time is up, they get a point if their answer is correct.
 If not, the other team has an opportunity to answer.
 The team with the most points wins!

 Jeopardy Labs is a free website with Jeopardy games already created.
-I use this one in my class and it’s perfect for 5th grade students.
+I use this one in my class, and it’s perfect for 5th-grade students.

-This isn’t a game per se but my students have to come up with 10 questions to ask their partner.
+This isn’t a game per se, but my students have to come up with 10 questions to ask their partner.
 Be sure to give examples like: What country is north of the United States?
-Or What ocean borders Europe?
+Or what ocean borders Europe?
 They are allowed to use their Social Studies books or the computer to come up with questions.

 Once they have written all their questions, they have about 5 minutes to work with a partner to ask them their questions.

-#4 Give a Geography Quiz
+#5 Wrap Up with a Geography Quiz

 However you decide to teach your students geography, just remember that you are empowering your students with a solid foundation of some fundamental knowledge.
 You got this!
 Giselle